 to learn about what sample code was included with your distribution.

-If you're new to Symfony, check out "Creating Pages in Symfony", where you'll learn how to create pages, change configuration, and do everything else you'll need in your new application.
+If you're new to Symfony, check out "Create your First Page in Symfony", where you'll learn how to create pages, change configuration, and do everything else you'll need in your new application.